 James has extensive experience of the main research methodologies; both very large-scale quantitative surveys, such as the DWP’s Families and Children’s Study, and smaller scale surveys involving online and telephone research.
-He has also delivered a wide range of qualitative research projects with families and communities.
-His main interest is helping organisations to evaluate their impact with the resources they have at their disposal.
+He has delivered many qualitative research projects with families and communities.
+He has also helped over 100 organisations to develop theories of change and leads NPC’s work on developing this approach.

 Why I work at NPC